AI wrote this

 “AI writers are not replacing human writers by any means.
 They simply enhance the creativity of a writer by generating content ideas at scale.
 We all know that true creativity is something that cannot be produced by an algorithm.”

-Sounds disingenuous, especially because it was written by an AI.
+Sounds disingenuous, especially because this was just written by an AI.

 I like kids, by the way, other people’s, I mean.